-[Rule 6-5] Absolute references to Internet resources MUST use a well-known transfer protocol (http, https, ftp, ftps) and MUST resolve (If applicable, documentation that describes how to resolve with security, account, and/or password issues MUST be included).
+[Rule 6-9] Absolute references to Internet resources MUST use a well-known transfer protocol (http, https, ftp, ftps) and MUST resolve (If applicable, documentation that describes how to resolve with security, account, and/or password issues MUST be included).

 Releases, core updates, and domain updates must adhere to packaging rules primarily to enable development tools to process them consistently and efficiently.
-The NIEM PMO controls the format and documentation for these MPDs and publishes them at http://release.niem.gov/niem./.
+The NIEM PMO controls the format and documentation for these MPDs and publishes them at http://release.niem.gov/niem/.
 However, many different organizations author IEPDs and EIEMs.
 As such, they may be distributed, published in repositories (possibly to a limited community), and reused by others.
 Furthermore, EIEMs are the basis for families of IEPDs.
 Therefore, it is important that both of these MPD classes are well documented for understanding and use.

-[Rule 6-6] A published IEPD MUST contain all documents necessary to understand it and allow it to be implemented correctly.
+[Rule 6-10] A published IEPD MUST contain all documents necessary to understand it and allow it to be implemented correctly.
+Within an MPD, the <class> substring in the file name MUST correctly correspond to the value for the attribute mpdClassCode within mpd-catalog.xml.
+Correct correspondence is:

-[Rule 6-7] A published IEPD MUST link (through its catalog) to any EIEM it is based on.
+[Rule 6-11] A published IEPD MUST link (through its mpd-catalog) to any EIEM it is based on.
+When represented on the Internet, an MPD archive SHOULD use the following MIME Type: